tmghd272/bc250-custom-bios-logo/README.md

 Use black backgrounds — don’t use transparent backgrounds because it could cause visual glitches in the logo itself.

-Disclaimer
+# Disclaimer

 This project is for cosmetic purposes only and doesn’t affect performance.

-Use at your own risk — use a hardware programmer (e.g., CH341A) for recovery purposes.
+Use at your own risk — use a hardware programmer (e.g., CH341A or Raspberry Pi) for recovery purposes.